LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/AgentStatusReasonAPI/Methods/create-status-reason.md

 The request body is able to accept a single JSON object as shown below, or a JSON array [] of such objects.

-**Note**: the order attribute is not mandatory, however you should note the following:
+**Note:** The order attribute is not mandatory, however you should note the following:

 1. If order is not passed and there are multiple items in the request, order assigned by the server is not guaranteed to be the sorting order in the request body.